Ago3/Adversifier/README.md

 hashtag_check.tsv
 quoting_a_to_n.tsv
 ```
-All files have the following format:
+All files will have the same format as your input datasets:
 ```
 post_text	label
 ```

 ### Evaluating the Answer Files
-In order to evaluate your model with the AAA tool, create a ```ANSWER_FILE_DIR``` directory containing the following tab-separeted files:
+In order to evaluate your model with the AAA tool, create a ```ANSWER_FILE_DIR``` directory containing the following tab-separated files:
 ```
 corr_a_to_a.tsv
 corr_n_to_n.tsv